hetida/hetida-designer/docs/adapter_system/sql_adapter.md

 As sinks it offers only the explicitely configured append and replace tables for each configured database.

 Similarly, for MULTITSFRAMEs you should be able to use the sql adapter's provided sources and sink for the configured timeseries tables.
 The example tables contain timeseries data for metrics `a`, `b` and `c` in august 2023.
+You can query all metrics by entering `ALL` into the filter.